lwade/euca-wiki/Openshift-on-Eucalyptus.md

 10.104.3.10
 ```

-Note that 10.104.3.10 is public IP address of the instance.
+Note that 10.104.3.10 is public IP address of the instance, replace with your settings.

 ### Get the ansible playbook